NAvi349/osfpga-fda/README.md

 #### FPGA and FPGA Architecture

-Programmable Logic Devices
+Programmable Logic Devices.
-The hardware can be customized after the manufacturing by programming the device
+- The hardware can be customized after the manufacturing by programming the device
 - PLA - Produces Minterms, Variable AND Gates, Input to OR Gates is fixed.
 But sequential elements cannot be programmed using this
 - CPLD - Complex Programmable Logic Devices
 - FPGA - Field Programmable Gate Arrays